Yuugen64/00001_PortfolioWebsite/README.md

 11.12.20:
 - [032-0.1.4]: Verified that the background html color changing does indeed function properly on iOS when the iPhone is in landscape orientation.
 This takes care of the safe area styling issue.
 - [033-0.1.4]: Cards styling tweak landscape mobile >> Re-sized the cards (again) for the landscape orientation so that the site looks more deliberate.
+- [034-0.1.5]: Mobile styling tweaks + Content >> Added in the correct contact information for the contact section, along with both of my repositories.
+Added in the first post for the projects section, as well as prepared for the challenges section to be updated with potentially one of my projects from the old repo.